-In the E.U., we are subject to laws which restrict our collection, control, processing and other use of personal data (i.e. data relating to an identifiable living individual).
+In the E.U. and EEA we are subject to laws which restrict our collection, control, processing, and other use of personal data (i.e. data relating to an identifiable living individual) including the GDPR (and any applicable national laws implementing the GDPR).
 We process personal data in relation to our operations, including clinical trials.
-We process data of our employees, contractors, suppliers, distributors, service providers and our customers, as well as patient or clinical trial participants, including health and medical information of such participants.
-The data privacy regime in the E.U. includes the GDPR and the E-Privacy Directive 2002/58/EC and the national laws implementing or supplementing each of them.
-The GDPR permits E.U.
-Member State derogations for certain matters and, accordingly, we are also subject to E.U. national laws relating to the processing of certain data such as genetic data, biometric data and health data.
-Each E.U.
-Member State has transposed the requirements laid down by the E-Privacy Directive into its own national data privacy regime and therefore the laws may differ by jurisdiction.
-We need to ensure compliance with the rules in each jurisdiction where we are established or are otherwise subject to local privacy laws (including jurisdictions in which we are targeting or monitoring E.U. located individuals).
-In addition, the E.U. is in the process of replacing the E-Privacy Directive with a new set of rules taking the form of a regulation, and the E-Privacy Regulation will be directly implemented in the laws of each E.U.
-Member State, during 2020 or 2021 following a transition period.
-We are likely to be required to expend further capital and other resources to ensure compliance with these changing laws and regulations.
+We process data of our employees, contractors, suppliers, distributors, service providers, and our customers, as well as patient or clinical trial participants, including health and medical information of such participants.
+We need to ensure compliance with the GDPR (and any applicable national laws implementing the GDPR) in each E.U. and EEA jurisdiction where we are established or are otherwise subject to the GDPR (i.e., jurisdictions in which we are targeting or monitoring E.U. and EEA located individuals, or offering goods or services to E.U. located individuals.

-The GDPR came into force on May 25, 2018, replacing the Data Protection Directive 95/46/EC (the "Directive").
-Unlike the Directive (which needed to be transposed at national level), the GDPR text is directly applicable in each E.U.
-Member State, resulting in a more uniform application of data privacy laws across the E.U.
-However, as noted above, the GDPR provides that E.U.
-Member States may introduce further conditions, including limitations which could limit our ability to collect, use and share personal data (including genetic, biometric or health data), or could cause our compliance costs to increase, ultimately having an adverse impact on our business.
-The GDPR imposes onerous accountability obligations requiring data controllers and processors to maintain a record of their data processing and implement policies as part of its mandated privacy governance framework.
-It also requires data controllers to be transparent and disclose to data subjects (in a concise, intelligible and easily accessible form) how their personal information is to be used, imposes limitations on retention of personal data; defines for the first time pseudonymized (i.e., key-coded) data; introduces mandatory data breach notification requirements; and sets higher standards for data controllers to demonstrate that they have obtained valid consent for certain data processing activities.
-We are subject to the supervision of local data protection authorities in those E.U. jurisdictions where we are established or otherwise subject to the GDPR.
-We are working with external advisers to undertake a robust program that we believe will ensure compliance with these obligations.
+The GDPR imposes onerous accountability obligations including: maintaining a record of data processing; implementing policies and a privacy governance framework; disclosing to data subjects how their personal data is to be used; limiting retention of personal data; mandatory data breach notification requirements; and high standards for data controllers to demonstrate that they have obtained valid consent for certain data processing activities.
+In addition, the GDPR permits E.U.
+Member State derogations for certain matters and, accordingly, we are also subject to E.U. national laws relating to the processing of genetic data, biometric data, and health data.
+We have a robust program that we believe ensures compliance with these obligations.
 Fines for certain breaches of the GDPR are significant: up to the greater of EUR 20 million or 4% of total global annual turnover.
-In addition to the foregoing, a breach of the GDPR could result in regulatory investigations, reputational damage, orders to cease/change our use of data, enforcement notices, as well potential civil claims including class action type litigation where individuals suffer harm.
+In addition to the foregoing, a breach of the GDPR could result in regulatory investigations, reputational damage, orders to cease/ change our use of data, enforcement notices, as well potential civil claims including class action type litigation where individuals suffer harm.

-We are also subject to E.U. rules with respect to cross-border transfers of personal data out of the E.U. and EEA.
-Where we transfer personal data out of the E.U. or EEA to countries which are not considered by the European Commission to offer adequate protection of personal data, we need to ensure that such transfers are legitimized by valid transfer solutions and/or derogations under the GDPR, including by entering into the E.U.
-Commission approved model contracts for the transfer of personal data to third countries (i.e., the standard contractual clauses) or by way of an alternative transfer solution permitted under E.U. law.
-We note that there is ongoing litigation in the E.U. challenging the legitimacy of the most commonly relied upon transfer solution by organizations: the standard contractual clauses.
-As such, it is uncertain whether the standard contractual clauses may be invalidated as a compliant data transfer mechanism in the near future.
-We have enlisted the help of external advisors to provide assistance in implementing a robust program that we believe will achieve and maintain compliance with these obligations which is likely to require us to expend capital and other resources.
+We are also subject to GDPR requirements with respect to cross-border transfers of personal data out of the E.U. and we need to ensure that such transfers are legitimized by valid transfer solutions and/or derogations under the GDPR (where required), including by entering into the E.U.
+Commission approved model contracts for the transfer of personal data to third countries (i.e., the standard contractual clauses).
+We note that there is ongoing litigation in the E.U. challenging the legitimacy of the standard contractual clauses.
+As such, there is a possibility that the standard contractual clauses may be invalidated as a compliant data transfer mechanism in the near future.
 In addition, the exit of the United Kingdom ("U.K.") from the E.U. will mean that at some point that the U.K. will become a "third party" for the purposes of data transfers under the GDPR.
+We have enlisted the help of external advisors to implement a robust GDPR program that we believe achieves and maintains compliance with these obligations, but it is likely it will require us to expend additional capital and other resources for upcoming GDPR changes.